BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

   * Eric Evans book, Domain-Driven Design Tacking Complexity in the Heart of Software
   * Uncle Bob's book, Clean Architecture: A Craftsman's Guide to Software Structure and Design

+### A common drawback of hexagonal architecture

+One often heard downside of hexagonal architecture is that it comes with a higher cost of building and maintaining an application.
+Take a simple example of creating a GET endpoint in REST that fetches data from a repository based on some filters.
+With hexagonal architecture you'll to pass the filters down 2 layers (HTTP driver -> service -> repository) and pass the extracted data back up again (repository -> service -> HTTP driver).
+This can create more code.

+However, with tools like [Copilot](https://github.com/features/copilot) I find that doing all of these translations is fast and painless since Copilot can autofill most of it for me.

 ## The project

 I was talking with a friend about ridiculous things to build, and we came up with the idea of creating a bot that would: